tudorioan1/dwm-tudor/README.md

 startx
 ```

-The `.xinitrc` disables screen blanking/DPMS (prevents NVIDIA GPU issues on wake), launches Polybar, and starts dwm.
-For changing display resolution or refresh rate, use xrandr.
 ---
+**The `.xinitrc` disables screen blanking/DPMS (prevents NVIDIA GPU issues on wake), launches Polybar, and starts dwm.
+For changing display resolution or refresh rate, use xrandr.**
-**!
-For changing the GTK theming, icon themes, cursor themes and font, launch nwg-look from the terminal (not as root).**
+**- For changing the GTK theming, icon themes, cursor themes and font, launch nwg-look from the terminal (not as root).**

 ## ⌨️ Keybindings